 How to Stop Scalp Itch

 Treatment for scalp itch varies.
-If you have dandruff, both Rockoff and Lupo recommend using an over-the-counter dandruff shampoo.
-“Wash with it for two to four weeks, and if you don’t see any improvement, see a dermatologist,” says Lupo.
+If you have dandruff, both dermatologists Alan Rockoff and Mary Lupo recommend using an over-the-counter dandruff shampoo.
+“Wash with it for two to four weeks, and if you don’t see any improvement, see a dermatologist,” says Dr. Lupo.

 Scalp psoriasis and seborrheic dermatitis can be treated with prescription or OTC prescription-level shampoos daily for one to four weeks.
 Lice shampoos containing the insecticides pyrethrin (such as RID) or permethrin (Nix) are the most popular treatments for head lice, but nontoxic products are also available.